 Status “USB Unreadable” Are Your Files Lost Forever?
 Facts You Should Know.

-Many of us use USB drives to store and transfer data.
+Many of us use USB drives to store and transfer very important data.
 Given their compact size, easy of use, and relative low-price, USB flash drives are a favorite for those working on computers.
 Everyone uses data sticks at libraries, friend houses, or in the workplace.
 Provided you treat your USB drives properly, without dropping, cracking or bending them, they should provide years of performance.

 However, in some cases, your USB drive may become unreadable, across various computers.
 At eProvided, we’re data recovery experts.
 We specialize in helping people like you access files when thought to be lost forever.
 USB unreadable status messages can come as a shock.
 One of the more common storage devices we work with are USB drives, in its different forms.
 To help you get the most out of yours, we’ll take a look at the following questions: